Music Building 1113

 Dr. Sprigge holds a PhD in music history and theory from the University of Chicago (2013) and a Bachelor of Music from the University of Toronto (2006).
 Her research has been supported by the American Council of Learned Societies (Dissertation Completion Fellowship, 2012–13), the Andrew W. Mellon Foundation (Sawyer Seminar Fellowship, 2011–12), and the American Musicological Society (Jan LaRue Travel Fund, 2011).
 Additionally, she was awarded the Stuart Tave Teaching Fellowship for course design at the University of Chicago (2012).
-Before joining the faculty at UCSB, she held a postdoctoral fellowship in the University of Michigan’s Society of Fellows, where she was cross-appointed in the Department of German and the School of Music.
+Before joining the faculty at UCSB in 2015, she held a postdoctoral fellowship in the University of Michigan’s Society of Fellows, where she was cross-appointed in the Department of German and the School of Music.